Exporting data to Excel in C#

 Say we want to export the following details of some students,

-.// ExportToExcel/ExportToExcel.Services/ExportViewModels/StudentExportViewModel.csusing System;namespace ExportToExcel.Services.ExportViewModels{public enum Gender{Male,Female}public class StudentExportViewModel{public string Id { get; set; }public string Name { get; set; }public DateTime DateOfBirth { get; set; }public Gender Gender { get; set; }}}To demonstrate multiple worksheet generation, I’ll also add
+Id,Name,Date of Birth,Gender.
+We’ll start by defining those properties in aPOCO.// ExportToExcel/ExportToExcel.Services/ExportViewModels/StudentExportViewModel.csusing System;namespace ExportToExcel.Services.ExportViewModels{public enum Gender{Male,Female}public class StudentExportViewModel{public string Id { get; set; }public string Name { get; set; }public DateTime DateOfBirth { get; set; }public Gender Gender { get; set; }}}To demonstrate multiple worksheet generation, I’ll also add

-class.// ExportToExcel/ExportToExcel.Services/ExportViewModels/ReligionExportViewModel.csnamespace ExportToExcel.Services.ExportViewModels{public class ReligionExportViewModel{public string Name { get; set; }}}
+ReligionExportViewModelclass.// ExportToExcel/ExportToExcel.Services/ExportViewModels/ReligionExportViewModel.csnamespace ExportToExcel.Services.ExportViewModels{public class ReligionExportViewModel{public string Name { get; set; }}}

 Customizing the column header name